solana-labs/solana/docs/src/proposals/scrambled-tx.md

 the revealed keys shreds.

 #### Selfish mining by only including theirs own transactions

+#### Spamming with garbage scrambles by leader or (malicious) validators

+- generally should be fine. the leader just caps the max txes in a block
+ - mining bad scramble reward less or none? (forced and chunked descrabmling will be needed for proper rewarding system in that case)

 #### Stalling the banking stage after full revelation of scrambled transactions